Metamorfosi railway station: Facilities

 The station has a ticket office and cafe 'Out of the Box coffee shop'.
 At platform level, the station is equipped with Dot-matrix display departure and arrival screens on the platforms for passenger information, seating, and information boards, with access to the platforms via life or escalator.
 Outside the station is a bus stop where the local 604, 724 & B9 call.
 There is no onsite Parking available at the station.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: